corford/ansible-role-pgbouncer/README.md

 GRANT ALL ON FUNCTION "user_lookup"("i_username" "text", OUT "uname" "text", OUT "phash" "text") TO "pgbouncer";
 ```

-Database targets for pgbouncer to connect to are specified as a list using the pgbouncer_databases var.
+Databases for pgbouncer to connect to are specified as a list using the pgbouncer_databases var.
 Example:

 ```
 pgbouncer_databases: